 - Strategies for Mitigating Bias in the Workplace

 - Disability Awareness and Etiquette

-The online module titled, "Diversity, Equity and Inclusion (DEI): The Basics - Part 1," provides an introductory look at our initiative and helps clearly define what we mean by “diversity, equity and inclusion.”
+The online module titled, "Diversity, Equity and Inclusion (DEI): The Basics" provides an introductory look at our initiative and helps clearly define what we mean by “diversity, equity and inclusion.”
 For group conversations or meetings, discussion guides for facilitators and participants are available for use.

-These courses are available as modules through MyLINC and each take less than 15 minutes to complete.
-They can be viewed individually or in small groups or huddles with time for discussion.
+This course is available as a module through MyLINC and takes less than 15 minutes to complete.
+It can be viewed individually or in small groups or huddles with time for discussion.